PREGNANCY RULES: WHAT NOT TO SAY TO A PREGNANT WOMAN

 There was a young woman, searching for the best breastfeeding pads.
 She saw me, with a small child, and asked ‘Excuse me, which are the best pads?’.

-‘But what do I do now I’ve HAD the baby?’
+‘But what do I AFTER I’ve HAD the baby?’
 She said.

 Earth, please swallow me now and put us both out of our misery.

 A note to the pregnant ones… people are excited and can’t wait to give you their unsolicited comment and advice.
 This is often done with minimal forethought and sensitivity, particularly if they’re caught off-guard!
-The truth is your pregnant form demands some acknowledgement.
-Sometimes the first thing you hear is crazy-speaking.
+The truth is your pregnant form demands some acknowledgement but unfortunately sometimes the first thing you hear is crazy-speaking.